Follow the history of individuals who changed the world with this collection of teaching resources for Black History Month.

 - On the Plantation: Here, students “meet” Walter, a young slave sold to a plantation in Kentucky.

 - Escape!: Walter sneaks away during the night, headed for the Ohio River.
 He runs all night and hides during the day.

 - Reaching Safety: Walter crosses the Ohio River, encountering a family in Ohio who has helped many slaves.
 They put him up and plan his route to freedom in Canada.

 - Reaching Freedom: With help from more abolitionists, Walter passes through Cleveland, his last stop before crossing Lake Erie to Canada.

-- Tell the Story: In this writing activity, students imagine themselves as slaves in 1870 and answer a set of questions about their journey on the Underground Railroad.
+- Tell the Story: In this writing activity, students imagine themselves as former slaves and answer a set of questions about their journey on the Underground Railroad.
 Students can read actual interviews with former slaves for more research and inspiration.

 Use these teaching resources to introduce students to the Underground Railroad, a covert network of former slaves, free black men and women, Northern abolitionists, and church leaders who helped fugitive slaves escape to freedom.

 Plan your year ahead with these teacher-tested multimedia units including audio and online publishing resources for students, plus lesson plans and free printables for you.

 Come explore some of the most popular and highly-taught activities at Scholastic.